Reel Of The 51st Division

 Dance Instruction Videos

-Reel Of The 51st Division - YouTube Scottish Country Dancing Instruction Video
+The Reel Of The 51st Division - Scottish Country Dancing Instruction Video

 Dance Information

-One of the most popular Scottish country dances of all time, the Reel of the 51st Highland Division is a modern Scottish country dance written by Lieutenant J.E.M.
-'Jimmy' Atkinson of the 7th Battalion The Argyll and Sutherland Highlanders while in a 'Prisoners Of War' camp during the Second World War.
+One of the most popular Scottish country dances of all time, the Reel of the 51st Highland Division is a modern Scottish country dance written while in a "Prisoners Of War" camp in the winter of 1940 during the Second World War, by Lieutenant J.E.M.
+"Jimmy" Atkinson of the 7th Battalion The Argyll and Sutherland Highlanders, Lt.
+Peter Oliver (4th Seaforth Highlanders) and Lt.
+Col. Tom Harris Hunter (51st Division Logistics Group RASC).

 Atkinson's letter home with instructions for the dance was intercepted by the German security service, the Abwehr, who spent the rest of the war trying to break the code!
 However, another version of the dance reached Scotland where it was published while Atkinson was still a POW and became instantly popular.